cdfoundation/sig-events/vocabulary-draft/continuous-deployment-pipeline-events.md

 - **Environment Deleted**: an environment has been deleted and cannot longer be used
 - **Service Deployed**: a new instance of the Service has been deployed
 - **Service Upgraded**: an existing instance of a Service has been upgraded to a new version
+- **Service Rolledback**: an existing instance of a Service has been rolledback to a previous version
 - **Service Removed**: an existing instance of a Service has been terminated an it is not longer present in an environment

 Continuous Deployment Events MUST include the following attributes: